 31st Avenue was on schedule to be resurfaced winter of 2023 from West End Avenue to Park Plaza due to the condition of the roadway.
 The Nashville Department of Transportation (NDOT) took the opportunity to include pedestrian safety enhancements at the same time as the resurfacing project.
 The department also used the opportunity to pilot a bikeway and then evaluate the pilot for all forms of transportation (people walking/biking/rolling/using transit/driving).

-The final resurfacing project includes safety improvements for pedestrians and cyclists.
+The final resurfacing project includes safety improvements for people walking and biking.

 Project Limits